-This all-new interactive experience will transform visitors into explorers, scientists and adventurers as they discover the many wonders of the natural world through hundreds of hands-on activities and immersive encounters.
+This interactive experience will transform visitors into explorers, scientists and adventurers as they discover the many wonders of the natural world through hundreds of hands-on activities and immersive encounters.

 Explore the natural history of Georgia and the story of our planet as you journey through lifelike geographic regions and historic re-creations.
 Highlights include a dinosaur gallery, a giant sloth, a cave, and the sights and sounds of the Okefenokee Swamp.